Turpins Falls is a large billabong with a high rock wall on three sides. The pool itself is larger than

 No jumping or diving, no camping.
 Dogs can swim here.

 Camping is not permitted at Turpins Falls.
-If you are wanting a weekend away near the falls, accommodation close to the falls includes
+If you are wanting a weekend away near the falls, you can try

 , 15 km to the south.